miquido/Aegithalos/README.md

 }
 ```

-This small example allows us to prepare complex setup in more functional manner:
+This small example allows us to prepare complex setup in more declarative manner:

 ```swift
 let labelSetup = Setup.of(UILabel.self)